-The Undergraduate Research Centers (URC) assist students in the arts, humanities, social sciences, and behavioral sciences (URC Humanities, Arts, and Social Sciences, A334 Murphy Hall, 310-825-2935) and in science, engineering, and mathematics (URC Sciences, 2121 Life Sciences, 310-794-4227 by supporting scholarly, critical, and creative research.
-The centers provide mentoring and tutorials, manage the Student Research Program (SRP), and administer summer research programs, academic year research programs, research stipends, and scholarships.
-They also sponsor two student-run publications—the Undergraduate Science Journal and the Aleph humanities and social sciences journal; organize campuswide conferences and events; and coordinate the Student Research Forum that promotes a broader and deeper understanding of university research and helps entry-level student researchers define their place in the larger research community.
-See the undergraduate research website.
+The Undergraduate Research Centers (URC) assist students in the arts, humanities, social sciences, and behavioral sciences (URC Humanities, Arts, and Social Sciences, A334 Murphy Hall) and in science, engineering, and mathematics (URC Sciences, 2121 Life Sciences) by supporting scholarly, critical, and creative research.
+The centers offer mentoring and tutorials, manage the Student Research Program (SRP), and administer summer research programs, academic year research programs, research stipends, and scholarships.
+They also sponsor two student-run publications — the Undergraduate Science Journal and the Aleph humanities and social sciences journal; organize campuswide conferences and events; and coordinate the Student Research Forum that promotes a broader and deeper understanding of university research, and helps entry-level student researchers define their place in the larger research community.
+See undergraduate research for more information.

 Student Research Program

-Administered by each Undergraduate Research Center, the Student Research Program offers undergraduates, especially lower division and first-year transfer students, opportunities to become actively involved in the University research community.
+Administered by each Undergraduate Research Center, the Student Research Program (SRP) offers undergraduates, especially lower division and first-year transfer students, opportunities to become actively involved in the UCLA research community.
 Working with faculty members on research projects, SRP students gain valuable research training and experience, as well as preparation for advanced undergraduate work and graduate school.
 Students enroll in course 99 in any department and receive 1 unit of course credit for each 30 hours of research completed during the term.
-Science, engineering, and mathematics students should see the sciences SRP website.
-Arts, humanities, social sciences, and behavioral sciences students should see the HASS SRP website.
+Science, engineering, and mathematics students should see sciences SRP.
+Arts, humanities, social sciences (HASS), and behavioral sciences students should see HASS SRP.

 Undergraduate Research Fellows Program

 The Undergraduate Research Fellows Program (URFP) is available on a competitive basis and by application for undergraduate students seeking entry-level research experience.
 Funded students typically participate in two terms of research (winter and spring quarters) through SRP.
-Science, engineering, and mathematics students should see the sciences URFP website.
-Arts, humanities, social sciences, and behavioral sciences students should see the HASS URFP website.
+Science, engineering, and mathematics students should see sciences URFP.
+Arts, humanities, social sciences (HASS), and behavioral sciences students should see HASS URFP.

 Undergraduate Research Scholars Program

 The Undergraduate Research Scholars Program (URSP) offers scholarships from foundations, industry, and individual donors to continuing students (junior-level standing and higher).
 Applicants must have a strong commitment to research and must complete an honors thesis or a comprehensive independent studies project during the senior year.
 Applications are accepted during spring quarter for the following academic year.
-Science, engineering, and mathematics students should see the sciences URSP website.
-Arts, humanities, social sciences, and behavioral sciences students should see the HASS URSP website.
+Science, engineering, and mathematics students should see sciences URSP.
+Arts, humanities, social sciences (HASS), and behavioral sciences students should see HASS URSP.